wigging/wigging.github.io/_posts/config/sublimetext.md

 ## LSP settings

 Go to Sublime Text, Settings..., Package Settings, LSP, Servers, LSP-pyright to configure Pyright for Python in Sublime Text.
+These settings are ignored if they are defined in a `pyproject.toml` or `pyrightconfig.json` file.
+See the [Pyright docs] (https://microsoft.github.io/pyright) for more information about these settings.

 ```json
 // LSP-pyright.sublime-settings